kumoru/kumoru-docs.github.io/includes/_glossary.md

 - _Account_: data representing an user
 - _Application_: information Kumoru will use to create a deployment.
 - _Deployment_: an immutable instantiation of an application.
-- _Region_: clustered resources in a cloud provider managed by Kumoru
+- _Location: clustered resources in a cloud provider managed by Kumoru

-_Last updated February 2016_